jadKhoury1/simple-body-validator-documentation/docs/validation-quickstart.md

 ### Stopping On First Validation Failure

-The <code>stopOnFirstFailure</code> method will inform the validator that it should stop validating all attributes once a single validation failure has occured
+The <code>stopOnFirstFailure</code> method will inform the validator that it should stop validating all attributes once a single validation failure has occurred

 ```js